RITESH-MESHRAM/Python_Project/README.md

 # MENU DRIVEN OPTIONS:

- Available Car​
+ Available Car,​

- Show Rent and Car with price
+ Show Rent and Car with price,

- ​Rent a Car ( Particular Car Name)
+ Rent a Car ( Particular Car Name),

- Return Car
+ Return Car,

- Generate Receipt
+ Generate Receipt,

- ​Exit
+ Exit

  #CONCLUSION
  The given project car rental system implemented in Python.
  It allows users to view available cars, car rental prices, rent a car, return a car, generate receipts, and exit the system.
  It keeps track of available and rented cars, as well as rental details.
  This system provides a basic framework for managing car rentals and serving customers efficiently